-Senior Jenn Wakefield had two goals and two assists for the Terriers
+Senior forward Jenn Wakefield posts two goals and two assists for Terriers

 BOSTON - Senior forward Jenn Wakefield notched two goals and added a pair of assists, while classmate Jenelle Kohanchuk potted a pair of goals, including the game-winner, to lead the No. 4 Boston University women's hockey team to a 5-2 victory over Niagara on Saturday afternoon at Walter Brown Arena.

 Juniors Isabel Menard and Kathryn Miller also had multi-point afternoons, as BU improved to 3-1-0 on the season.
 Niagara fell to 0-4-0 on the year.
 Junior Alissa Fromkin stood tall between the pipes for the Terriers, as she made 29 saves.
 She saved her best for last, as she stopped all 17 shots she faced in the third period.

 The Terriers struck first, and as has been their specialty this season, it was on the penalty kill.
 Kohanchuk and Wakefield combined for a give-and-go play, with the senior captain eventually finding Kohanchuk on the doorstep for the easy finish past Niagara goaltender Sarah Moses (25 saves).
 It was the third goal of the season for Kohanchuk, and the third shorthanded goal in four games for BU.